Burger King addresses climate change by changing cows’ diets

-The chain has rebalanced the diet of some of the cows by adding lemon grass in a bid to limit bovines contributions to climate change.
-By tweaking their diet, Burger King said Tuesday that it believes it can reduce a cows’ daily methane emissions by about 33%.
+The chain has rebalanced the diet of some of the cows by adding lemon grass in a bid to limit bovine contributions to climate change.
+By tweaking their diet, Burger King said Tuesday that it believes it can reduce a cow’s daily methane emissions by about 33%.

 Cows emit methane as a by-product of their digestion, and that has become a potential public relations hurdle for major burger chains.